hijohnnylin/automated-interpretability/README.md

 # Automated interpretability

+This is a fork of OpenAI's `automated-interpretability` [here](https://github.com/openai/automated-interpretability).
+The README below has not been updated.

 ## Code and tools

 This repository contains code and tools associated with the [Language models can explain neurons in